J-T-Nelson/GWASpops.pheno2geno/man/GWASpops.pheno2geno.md

 GWASpops.pheno2geno package.
 The document is meant to be terse yet digestible for an efficient introduction to the packages capabilities*

-## Browing GWAS Catalog for a Trait of Interest:
+## Browing GWAS Catalog for a Trait of Interest

 This package is going to assume that you have some trait of interest which has been researched in GWA studies and thus can be found on the